stelijahsoftware/marelias-notepad/README.md

 [m] - File count to folders after folder name (information already available when selecting multiple files).
 Do not count folders as 1 instead as num of contents
 - Fix bin icon being white
 - File History button?
-- update Creating a note should move the highlight
 - Insert empty line if saved file without one at end

 [l] - Navigation: highlight recently opened folder (not just files)